idealogica/indi/readme.md

 ```
 #### 4.2.
 Defining factory values

-Use `addFactory` method along with *value lazy definition* to obtain an new value instance
+Use `addFactory` method along with *value lazy definition* to obtain a new value instance
 every time you access it:

 ```php